ubuntu/authd/docs/reference/troubleshooting.md

 To get access to the system for modifying configurations and installations in such cases, there are two main options:

-1. Log in as another root user to access the system and fix the problem
 2. Boot into recovery mode to fix the problem
+1. Log in as root user or another local user with administrator privileges

 The steps required for entering recovery mode are included below.

 ### Boot into recovery mode

-If it is not possible to log in with any root user account, the user can still boot into recovery mode:
+If it is not possible to log in with the root user account or another local user account with administrator privileges, the user can boot into recovery
+mode:

 1. Reboot the device
 2. During the reboot, press and hold <kbd>ESC</kbd> (UEFI) or <kbd>SHIFT</kbd> (BIOS)